nasa-fornax/fornax-documentation/README.md

   * Non-persistent User-Installed Software
     * you can !pip install your favorite software from inside a notebook.
 This installed software will stay through kernel restarts, but will not be persistent if you stop your server and restart it (logging out and back in).
     * For the tutorial notebooks we tend to have a requirements.txt file in the repo which lists all the software dependencies.
 Then the first line in the notebook is `!pip install -r requirements.txt`  That way other people can run the notebook and will know which software is involved.
-* What is the terminal command to list package version info using pip
+* What is the terminal command to list package version info using pip?
   * `pip show packagname`
 * Can I launch apps from icons?
 Like MOPEX or SPICE
+  * no
 * Can I run licensed software (IDL) in the SP?
+  * no
 * Can I bring my own docker image?
 * Can I run the container from the SP on my own personal computer/laptop?